 The government benefits usually pay for the ordinary expenses, such as housing, food, and clothing, and the medical expenses, which include doctor visits, medications, rehabilitation and hospital stays.
 However, these covered needs are very basic, and the modest amount of the government financial assistance does not allow for additional comforts or expenditures.
 Unfortunately, the federal and state laws regulating government assistance dictate that you cannot give the disabled individuals money, or even non-monetary benefits, without jeopardizing their government assistance such as SSI and Medicaid, or without a possible reduction of SSI benefits.
 For the same reasons, disabled individuals cannot directly receive gifts, inheritance, or settlements from lawsuits without losing some or all of their benefits.
 Needless to say, the loss of government benefits, especially Medicaid that covers the medical care, can be devastating for these disabled individuals and those caring for them.

-If you are looking for an attorney in Bucks County or Northeast Philadelphia, PA to help you establish a Special Needs Trust for a disabled individual, please contact attorney Leonid Mikityanskiy at our Feasterville, PA office at (215) 357-1400.
+If you are looking for an attorney in Brooklyn, NY to help you establish a Special Needs Trust for a disabled individual, please contact attorney Leonid Mikityanskiy at our Brooklyn, NY office at (718) 256-3210.

 REQUEST A CONSULTATION

 Fill out the form below to schedule a confidential initial consultation.